zstoebs/tello_detection_SLAM/README.md

-# Tello Face Detection & Tracking and vSLAM
+# Tello Face Following and vSLAM

 Implementation of face detection / following and vSLAM on a [Ryze Tello](https://www.ryzerobotics.com/tello) using its [Matlab toolkit](https://www.mathworks.com/hardware-support/tello-drone-matlab.html).